 Processes

 Similar to technology, processes do not “act” on their own.
-They are a set of steps that people follow so they can repeatedly achieve a consistent outcome.
+They are a set of steps people follow so they can repeatedly achieve a consistent outcome.

 [Related Reading: How to Create a Cybersecurity Program]